What Is SAT Verbal? How to Raise Your Reading Score

 SAT Verbal was the traditional term for the SAT Reading section.
 Before 2005, the SAT had only two sections: Verbal and Math.
 The sections were each scored on a scale of 200-800, and your composite SAT score ranged from 400-1600.
 Then, from 2005-2015, the SAT had three sections: Critical Reading, Math, and Writing.
 The Critical Reading Section was nearly the same as the pre-2005 SAT Verbal section, but analogy questions were eliminated.

-• 2 with a Science topic
+• Science

-These questions ask you about to identify what a word means in the context of the passage.
-Sometimes, the word you’re asked about is common (not a very rare world like the old sentence completion words), though these common words are typically being used in an uncommon way in the passage.
+These questions ask you to identify what a word means in the context of the passage.
+Sometimes, the word you’re asked about is common (not a very rare word like the old sentence completion words), though these common words are typically being used in an uncommon way in the passage.
 For example, the word may have multiple meanings and the less common meaning is being tested.

 Sample Question